 I’ve been fortunate.
-Yeah, I was going to say exciting, but no, I have been very fortunate.
+I was going to say exciting, but no, I have been very fortunate.
 I feel the contradiction of other people’s misery is my good fortune.
-Filipino workers are all over the globe, and I study Filipino labor migration.
+Filipino workers are all over the globe and I study Filipino labor migration.
 I’ve had the opportunity and the reason to go to all these countries and study their experiences.

 Before I started doing my work, Filipino labor migration was seen as illegitimate.
 It was not seen as important in the U.S. When I first did my dissertation on Filipino domestics in Rome and L.A., I was trying to publish it into a book.
-A few of the presses said, “Your focus is too narrow; we’re not interested in it.”
+A few of the presses said, “Your focus is too narrow, we’re not interested in it.”
 If you study migration in the U.S., you pretty much study Mexicans or Dominicans.
-Filipinos were not there in that picture.
+Filipinos were not there in the picture.
 I’ve been fortunate that much has changed since I started.

-One thing I want to study is Australia — 70 – 75 percent of Filipinos in Australia are family migrants, with most of them being mail-order brides of Australians.
-They’re like highly stigmatized.
+One thing I want to study are mail-order brides in Australia, 70 – 75 percent of Filipinos in Australia are family migrants.
+They’re highly stigmatized.
 I’m interested in looking at their marriages.
 Their age gaps are usually wider.
-Their weight gaps are also wider.
-I want to see, how do they negotiate these situations?
+Their weight gaps are also wider!

-I was a visiting professor in Australia for a month, and toward the end of the trip I met some of these brides.
+I was a visiting professor in Australia for a month.
+Toward the end of the trip I met some of these brides.
 I asked one of them, “Do you love your husband?”
-The girl was like, “Of course not.
-But we have a commitment.”
+The girl said, “Of course not, but we have a commitment.”
 It’s a contract.
-She was 30-something and she married a 70-year-old, and she was thirty-something.
-Basically her commitment was that she’s going to stay with him until he died.
+She was 30-something and she married a 70-year-old.
+Her commitment was that she’s going to stay with him until he died.

-The women who usually do these kinds of marriages are usually the single mothers who no one wants to marry anymore.
-Or they’re over 28; you can’t get married in certain countries.
-People call them the unmarriageable.
+The women who usually get into these marriages are usually single mothers who no one (back home) wants to marry anymore.
+Or they’re over 28 years old.
+In certain countries, people call them the unmarriageable.

 It is almost as if they see it as a job.
 This is also work, right?